Source-Protocol-Cosmos/cli/docs/docs/07-cli.md

 ```
   -h, --help   help for dart
-  -y, --yes    Answers interactive yes/no questions with yes
+  -y, --yes    answers interactive yes/no questions with yes
 ```

 **Options inherited from parent commands**